Snowflake-Labs/sfguide-agentic-ai-for-asset-management/docs/demo_scenarios_portfolio_manager.md

 **Value Proposition**: AI-powered compliance workflow that automatically identifies pre-screened replacement candidates, analyzes their strategic fit, and generates investment committee documentation—reducing breach response time from days to minutes.

 **Agent**: `portfolio_copilot`
-**Data Available**: SAM ESG Leaders Global Equity portfolio, compliance alerts, pre-screened replacements, ESG data, financial filings, broker research
+**Data Available**: SAM AI & Digital Innovation portfolio, compliance alerts, pre-screened replacements, ESG data, financial filings, broker research

 #### Demo Flow

-**Scene Setting**: David receives a compliance alert that META has been downgraded to ESG grade CCC due to governance concerns, violating the SAM ESG Leaders Global Equity fund's minimum BBB ESG requirement.
-He needs to identify a suitable replacement that maintains the portfolio's technology/growth focus while meeting all mandate requirements, then document his recommendation for the investment committee.
+**Scene Setting**: David receives a compliance alert that META has been downgraded to ESG grade CCC due to governance concerns, violating the SAM AI & Digital Innovation fund's minimum BBB ESG requirement.
+He needs to identify a suitable replacement that maintains the portfolio's AI/digital innovation focus while meeting all mandate requirements, then document his recommendation for the investment committee.

 ##### Step 1: Verify Compliance Breach
 **User Input**:
 ```
 I've received an alert that META has been downgraded to ESG grade CCC.
-Can you verify this breach for the SAM ESG Leaders Global Equity portfolio and show me our current exposure?
+Can you verify this breach for the SAM AI & Digital Innovation portfolio and show me our current exposure?
 ```

 **Tools Used**: